vitejs/vite/docs/changes/shared-plugins-during-build.md

 }
 ```

-To simplify this pattern, internally in Vite, we use a `useEnvironmentState` helper:
+To simplify this pattern, internally in Vite, we use a `usePerEnvironmentState` helper:

 ```js
 function PerEnvironmentCountTransformedModulesPlugin() {